amodhakal/fasttute.dev/README.md

 Stop scrubbing.
 Start learning.

-Fastiture transforms passive YouTube tutorials into active, efficient learning environments.
+Fasttute transforms passive YouTube tutorials into active, efficient learning environments.
 It's a tool built to fix the broken experience of learning complex technical topics from video.

 ## The Pain